Kristopher-Ray/polaris-us.org/content/team/morgan-ortagus.md

   - Leadership
 weight: 1
 ---
-Morgan Ortagus is the founder of POLARIS National Security and is a principal at Rubicon Founders, a healthcare investment firm.
+Morgan Ortagus is the founder of POLARIS National Security.
 Morgan is also an intelligence officer in the U.S. Navy reserves.

 From 2019-2021, she served at the Department of State as the Spokesperson for the United States of America.
 At the State Department, she worked closely with the White House on the historic Abraham Accords and led U.S. government efforts to push back against sophisticated Chinese, Russian, and Iranian malign influence campaigns.